Have any questions?

 It is often very useful to save additional data with the report object.
 Depending on the process, it might be helpful to save when and by whom a report was checked and accepted, or, maybe you wish to file the link leading to the documentation of a report.The type of metadata required, therefore, depends to a large extent on the processes applied in an enterprise.

 ReportServer supports you to file report specific metadata by allowing to maintain a key value list for each report.
 In Report management you can recall it in the relevant report by clicking on the Metadata tab.
-With the Add and Remove buttons new key pairs can be added or removed.
-By clicking on the arrow next to the Add button you may choose from a list of key words already used.You can directly and easily edit the values in the list.
+With the and buttons new key pairs can be added or removed.
+By clicking on the arrow next to the button you may choose from a list of key words already used.You can directly and easily edit the values in the list.

 7.13.1.
 Using Metadata as Parameters